KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 Adding `<input>` and `<select>` element controls can lead to some convoluted code to wire user updates to the canvas display.
 SC includes two helper functions which attempt to make this a little easier for dev-users to implement and manage.
 More detail can be found in the [user interaction with form controls](sc-events-signals.html#user-interaction-with-form-controls) section of the Events and Signals page of this Runbook:
 + `scrawl.initializeDomInputs()` locates the DOM control elements, sets them to initial values and returns an object of those elements keyed to their `id` values.
-+ `scrawl.makeUpdater()` adds event listeners to the DOM control elements and manages the process of channeling user updates to the targeted SC Artefact, entity or Group object.
++ `scrawl.makeUpdater()` adds event listeners to the DOM control elements and manages the process of channeling user updates to the targeted SC artefact, entity or Group object.

 While including input controls in the web page may often detract from the page's design and aesthetic, designers can overcome this issue by adding in methods to show/hide the controls - for instance by placing them inside a `<details>` element.
 The controls themselves can also be styled to match the surrounding content (because: they're just elements in the DOM).
 See test demo [Canvas-023](../../demo/canvas-023.html) for an example.